Dandoko/Aang/presentation.md

 - Provide users an accessible webapp to track their body posture while working at a computer with a webcam

-# Aang, our epic avatar will fix your back pain
+# Aang, our epic Avatar that unites your body and prevents bad posture

 # Business Plan